 - Celebrate – an annual environmental arts programme of activities inspired by the area, including themed creative walks, performances, exhibitions and workshops, running from summer to autumn

-- Sculpture in the Valley – an annual sculpture event which attracts 5000 visitors, celebrates art in the landscape and showcases excellent arts work from across the area
+- Sculpture in the Valley – 27 May – 26 June 2022 at Potton Hall, Saxmundham – an annual sculpture event which attracts up to 5000 visitors, celebrates art in the landscape and showcases excellent arts work from across the area

-- Two weekly newsletters – promoting our W&BA programme alongside member’s creative events, and listings of local jobs and opportunities across the wider region
+- Monthly newsletters – promoting our W&BA programme alongside member’s creative events, and listings of local jobs and opportunities across the wider region

-- Themed conferences, networking opportunities and an Annual General Meeting (in November) with speakers from the regional arts & culture sector
+- Themed workshops, networking opportunities and an Annual General Meeting with speakers from the regional arts & culture sector

 Waveney & Blyth Arts is run by a Management Committee who meet monthly.
-The voting members are our Chair – Genevieve Rudd, Vice Chair – Melinda Appleby, Secretary – Jo Butcher, Treasurer – Katie Ferdinand, and up to 2 Local Co-ordinators representing each of the W&BA areas.
+The members include our Chair: Spadge Hopkins, Treasurer: Jade Nice, Secretary: Brian Guthrie, Simon Raven, Vicky Russ and Grace Adam.
 Our programme is developed by this Committee, and led by local volunteers, writers, artists, historians, ecologists and residents.